Miranda Veljačić

 Miranda Veljačić (born 1976, Zagreb) is a Croatian architect, researcher and cultural worker.

-She is co-founder, coordinator and current president of Platforma 9,81 one of the longest lasting NGOs focused on architectural research and the practice around alternative and youth culture, activism, urbanism and heritage of modernity.
+She is co-founder, coordinator and current president of Platforma 9,81 an NGO focused on architectural research and the practice around alternative and youth culture, activism, urbanism and heritage of modernity.

 Veljačić was an editor of Oris and Čovjek i prostor two main Croatian architecture magazines.
 In 2015 she represented Croatia at the Venice Biennale of Architecture together with Dinko Peračić, Emina Višnić, and Slaven Tolj.

 Biography

 In 1999, when she was still a student, Veljačić, Dinko Peračić and Marko Sančanin founded an association for architectural research in Zagreb under the name Platform 9,81 as a result of their work with European Architecture Students Assembly.
 Miranda Veljačić graduated from the Architectural faculty in Zagreb in 2002.

 Since 2003 she lives and works in Split, with her husband Dinko Peračić and two children.